What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Further, note that certain sectors or activities (such as the food and pharmaceutical industry, and the oil and gas sector) may be subject to additional HSE requirements per official standards (norma oficial Mexicana) or other industry-specific regulation.

-As of August 2020, the Mexican government has adopted a stoplight system as part of the broader strategy to manage the ongoing pandemic:
+The Mexican government has adopted a stoplight system as part of the broader strategy to manage the ongoing pandemic:

 - Red: Maximum risk

 This system is adopted at the local level, as each state dictates the stoplight color that it will be subject to during the following weeks.
 Each stoplight color in turn provides specific limitations on the activities that are allowed and the measures that are to be followed in each case (including limited capacity for employees and/or customers, and implementing physical barriers and measures such as mandatory facemasks/shields, sanitizing mats or tunnels).